About Lyon County

 Property & Public Records

-The Lyon County Recorder's Office, located at 607 West Main Street, Marshall, Minnesota 56258, maintains all property and land records for the county.
-The office can be reached at (507) 537-6724 and is responsible for recording and preserving documents including warranty deeds, quit claim deeds, mortgage documents, liens, easements, certificates of real estate value, plat maps, and Uniform Commercial Code (UCC) filings.
-The Recorder's Office provides public access to recorded documents dating back to the county's establishment.
+Lyon County Recorder's Office, located at 607 West Main Street, Marshall, Minnesota 56258, maintains all property and land records for Lyon County.
+The office can be reached through the office is responsible for recording and preserving documents including warranty deeds, quit claim deeds, mortgage documents, liens, easements, certificates of real estate value, plat maps, and Uniform Commercial Code (UCC) filings.
+The Recorder's Office provides public access to recorded documents dating back to Lyon County's establishment.

 • Fees for certified copies of recorded documents are established by Minnesota statute and typically include a base fee plus per-page charges.

-• Property tax information can be searched online through the county's website, providing access to current and historical assessment data, tax amounts, and property characteristics.
+• Property tax information can be searched online through Lyon County's website, providing access to current and historical assessment data, tax amounts, and property characteristics.

 • Certified copies of documents require in-person or mail requests with appropriate fees.